Relationship Manager

 Something work-related

-In the past, Zorka worked at an agency providing children's rings, and so she likes to say that she does the same thing all the time, just swapping the children for adults.
-Zorka joined humancraft in 2016 and since then she has been taking care of clients every day who she tries to meet in any situation.
-Zorka is happiest when the people around her are satisfied, so if she is in her power, do not be afraid to write to her, she will be happy to help you.
+Zorka used to work for an agency that organized after-school activities for children, so she likes to say that she is still doing the same thing — she has just swapped children for adults.
+Zorka joined humancraft in 2016 and has been taking care of clients every day ever since, always trying to accommodate them in any situation.
+She is happiest when the people around her are happy, so if something is within her power, do not hesitate to reach out to her — she will be glad to help.

 Something personal